oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 * [10 Excellent Ways to Secure Your Spring Boot Application](/blog/2018/07/30/10-ways-to-secure-spring-boot)

 For more informative tutorials, please [follow @oktadev on Twitter](https://twitter.com/oktadev) and [subscribe to our YouTube channel](https://youtube.com/c/oktadev).

+**Changelog:**

+* Dic 17, 2020: Update spring-boot version in curl line, to 2.4.0.
+Update Okta javascript SDK static link in index.html, to version to 4.0.0.
+Update Tone.js library link.
+Update the javascript authentication code in auth.js, for new Okta SDK version.